espressif/esp-idf/docs/en/api-reference/system/intr_alloc.rst

 .. only:: esp32p4

-    Multicore considerations
+    Multicore Considerations
     ------------------------

-    Despite providing internal interrupts, part of the RISC-V core, ESP-IDF only makes the use of the external interrupts, within the {IDF_TARGET_NAME} but outside the RISC-V cores themselves.
-Most {IDF_TARGET_NAME} peripherals are of this type.
+    Each core on {IDF_TARGET_NAME} provides internal interrupts that are triggered by the core itself and external interrupts that are triggered by peripherals.
+However, ESP-IDF only makes use of the external interrupts on {IDF_TARGET_NAME}.
+Most {IDF_TARGET_NAME} interrupt sources are external interrupts.

-    External interrupt slots in both CPU cores are wired to an interrupt matrix, which can be used to route any external interrupt source, defined in ``soc/interrupts.h`` as ``ETS_*_INTR_SOURCE``, to any of these interrupt slots.
+    Each external interrupt slot of each core is wired to the interrupt matrix.
+The interrupt matrix allows any interrupt slot to be connected to any external interrupt source.
+Mapping multiple external interrupts sources to a single slot is also supported.
+These external interrupt sources are defined in ``soc/interrupts.h`` as ``ETS_*_INTR_SOURCE``.

 .. only:: SOC_HP_CPU_HAS_MULTIPLE_CORES